 Name and activities

 iRisk Services b.v. is founded in 2015 by Menno Borst and Ted Schopman, two professionals with both 20 years of experience in Risk Management.
-We provide high quality Risk Management, audit and compliance services to companies, mostly in retail business, but also in healthcare and other businesses.
+We provide high quality Risk Management, Audit and Compliance services to companies, mostly in retail business, but also in healthcare and other businesses.

 Risk Management is the business of advising companies about their strategic, operational and/or IT risks, and how to manage those risks.
 This could mean avoiding the risk all together, or taking (control)measures to make sure that the risk will not take place or that the damages will be low.
 Risk Management IS NOT avoiding all risks, its knowing what risks you are taking and how to minimize the damages, if any occur.